OCIP's are also known as (aka):

 What happens if the subcontractor obtains insurance for $1,000,000 for the year and does $1,000,000 but some of that million ended up being on projects covered by WrapUp Policies?

 The subcontractor needs to keep accurate records and then should subtract his OCIP costs (receipts, payroll, and subcontract costs) from what he reports to his own insurer for his final audit.

 If the balance is less than what the subcontractor originally estimated (because the OCIP costs were subtracted) then typically he'll get back any overpayment he made on his policy.

 While a sub will know before signing a contract that there's a possibility of an Owner Controlled Insurance Program being involved it does sometimes go down to the last couple weeks prior to ground breaking before it's decided on.
 Fortunately, no matter which way it goes (the owner's policy or your own) your insurance cost does not change either way.

-Through research on the web I have found some of the following additional reasons as to why a WrapUp might be used:
+Through my internet research I have found some of the following additional reasons as to why a WrapUp might be used: